 So while the men are carving wood and working in the woodshop, apparently the women have been busy perfecting the perfect black forest cake with loads of layers of cream.
 This is THE place to get a piece of their famous black forest cream cake.
 I had heard of this type of cake for years, but never knew it came from this specific region of Germany.
 They also apparently love to cook ham, and so like in Champagne, France, where only grapes that are grown in that region can be called Champagne, they have hams here that can only be called Black Forest Ham if the pigs are raised in this area of Germany.

 We then turned around and headed back to the Christmas village known as the “Wintermarkt in Schluvchsee.”
-It was here that we had some time to spend at these rustic outdoor Christmas markets (wintermarkt) at the start of the trailhead.
+It was here that we had some time to spend at these rustic outdoor Christmas markets (Wintermarkt) at the start of the trailhead.
 We were here quite early and so all of the vendors had not quite finished setting up, and therefore, unfortunately, I did not get a chance to see it in full bloom underneath the giant bridge, but a few of them were open and ready to take on the Christmas market onlookers, while others were setting up their wares for the day.I especially enjoyed this trip taken from the Viking River Cruise ship TOR on my Rhine Getaway.
 I wrote an article about the best Christmas Markets that can be taken from the Rhine River on a Viking River Cruise that you might be interested in reading about.

-This Christmas market is especially not one to miss, as it has the added benefit of the cuckoo clock carving and black forest cake cooking demonstrations, as well as the actual forest.
+This Christmas market is one not to miss since it has the added benefit of the cuckoo clock carving and black forest cake cooking demonstrations, as well as the actual forest.
 You do have to get up early to make this a half day excursion but I do recommend it.

 Interesting note about the Black Forest:

-The Black Forest is not only associated with Black Forest cake, Black Forest ham, and cuckoo clocks, but also with the Bollenhut – a pompom hat which comes in 2 colors, red and black.
+The Black Forest is not only associated with Black Forest cake, Black Forest ham, and cuckoo clocks but also with the Bollenhut – a pompom hat which comes in 2 colors, red and black.
 It has 14 pompoms on top.
-The rule with the hat is that unmarried women wear a red hat until they are married, then they wear the black bollenhut hat.
+The rule with the hat is that unmarried women wear a red hat until they are married, then they wear the black Bollenhut hat.
 Today it is only worn on holidays or special occasions.

 Disclosure: My Rhine Getaway aboard the Viking River TOR ship was courtesy of Viking River Cruises, but the magic that ensued was all my own.
 Affiliate links are in this article.poi